yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-setup.md

 ## Restart replication

-Some situations, such as extended network partitions between the source and replica, can cause a permanent failure of replication due to WAL logs being no longer available on the source.
+Some situations, such as extended network partitions between the source and target, can cause a permanent failure of replication due to WAL logs being no longer available on the source.

 In these cases, restart replication as follows: